LSSTDESC/descqa/flashTestView/README.md

 ## Code structure

 - "Big table page": `home.py`, which also calls `lib/invocations_simple.py` to generate the content.
+Use `config` to set options

 - "Build page": `viewer/viewBuilds.py` which uses `viewer/viewBuildsTemplate.ezt` as a template to generate the page.